11 Health Secrets Your Butt Wants You to Know

 I go by at least 50 different names

-Some are proper—like buttocks and glutes; others kid-friendly, like bum, bottom and fanny; some are fancy like derriere, cute like tushy, and a whole lot we can't say here.
+Some are proper—like buttocks and glutes; others kid-friendly, like bum, bottom and fanny; some are fancy like derriere, cute like tushy, and a whole lot we can’t say here.
 Whatever your name of choice, your booty is made up of three muscles: the gluteus medius, which sits on the side of your hip; gluteus minimus (the smallest); and the gluteus maximus—the alpha of the group, for good reason.
-The Gmax (we didn't make that up) is actually the largest muscle in the human body and the one responsible for the shape of your rear.
+The Gmax (we didn’t make that up) is actually the largest muscle in the human body and the one responsible for the shape of your rear.
+Don’t miss these butt exercises that are better for your glutes than squats.

 I do more than make your jeans look good